MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 >
 > Cross training all the LUIS models in a typical bot can be a very involved and tedious process.
 There is a command included with the Bot Framework command line interface (BF CLI) that automates this work for you.
 This is discussed in detail in the [The Bot Framework CLI cross-train command][the-bot-framework-cli-cross-train-command] section below.

-## LUIS to QnA Maker cross training
+## Cross train LUIS and QnA Maker models

 A well designed bot can answer relevant product or service questions asked by a user, regardless what dialog is currently active.
 LUIS is ideal for handling conversational flows while QnA Maker is ideal for handling users questions and FAQs.
 Having access to both in your adaptive dialogs can improve the bots ability to meet user needs.